 [74]3.2 Sampling and sample preparation

-[75]Huanglongbing is a systemic disease of citrus, and ‘Ca. L. asiaticus’ has been detected in bark tissue, leaf midrib, roots, and different floral and fruit parts of infected citrus trees (Tatineni et al., 2008).
+[75]Huanglongbing is a systemic disease of citrus, and CLas has been detected in bark tissue, leaf midrib, roots, and different floral and fruit parts of infected citrus trees (Tatineni et al., 2008; Teixeira et al., 2008; Li et al., 2009; Louzada et al., 2016).
+Sample selection is critical for ‘Ca. Liberibacter’ spp. detection.
+Each tree should be sectioned into quadrants; each quadrant should be sampled to give a total of ~15 leaves per tree to obtain at least ~1 g of petiole and midribs from symptomatic or symptomless trees (EPPO, 2021).

 [76]3.2.1 Symptomatic material

-[77] An appropriate sample from a symptomatic tree consists of five to ten leaves (NAPPO, 2012).
+[77] An appropriate sample from a symptomatic tree consists of approximately fifteen leaves (NAPPO, 2012).
+Sampling should target collection of leaves with typical symptoms.
 Tissue prints of the petioles or the basal part of the leaves on membranes can also be used, as described by Bertolini et al. (2014) and Siverio et al. (2017) (see section 3.4.1).
-The leaf samples are placed in a labelled plastic bag (one bag per tree), stored in a cool box while in the field, and refrigerated as soon as possible.
+The leaf samples are placed in a labelled plastic bag (one bag per tree), stored in a cool box while in the field, and refrigerated at approximately 4°C as soon as possible.
 Leaves can be processed at any time up to three weeks after collection if kept in sealed plastic bags or other sealed containers at 4 °C and if no decay has occurred.
-The midribs of collected leaves are excised and processed for DNA extraction because the leaf midribs are enriched in phloem vessels and as consequence have a higher titre of ‘Ca. Liberibacter’ cells.
+The petiole and midribs of collected leaves are excised and processed for DNA extraction because the leaf midribs are enriched in phloem vessels, cover two-thirds of the leaf and as consequently have a higher titre of ‘Ca. Liberibacter’ cells (da Graça, 1991; Wang et al., 2006).
 The older leaves and longer infected plants yield a higher titre of Liberibacter DNA (Nguyen, Le and Nguyen, 2003).
-There is also a higher titre of bacterial DNA in sieve tube cells of citrus leaf midribs than in lamina tissue (da Graça, 1991; Wang et al., 2006).

 [78]3.2.2 Asymptomatic material

-[79]An appropriate sample from a symptomless tree consists of at least ten mature leaves collected from around the canopy of a tree (EPPO, 2014).
-For small trees (e.g. in a nursery), three to four leaves per tree are collected.
+[79]An appropriate sample from a symptomless tree consists of at least fifteen mature leaves collected from around the canopy of a tree (EPPO, 2021).
+For small trees (e.g. in a nursery), three to twelve leaves per tree are collected (NAPPO, 2012).
 The sampled leaves are placed in a labelled plastic bag (one bag per tree), stored in a cool box while in the field, and refrigerated as soon as possible.
-Leaves should be kept in sealed plastic bags or sealed containers at 4 °C and processed as soon as possible.
+Leaves should be kept in sealed plastic bags or sealed containers at approximately 4 °C and processed as soon as possible.

 [80]3.2.3 Psyllids